monktastic/blog/pages/transcending-metaphysics.md

 ## Summary

-* You believe in the past because it is *convenient*, not because it is *logically justified.*

-* Even if you understand this intellectually, it will still *feel* like time exists.

-* You think this feeling is imposed externally, but actually you are *creating* it.
-It is incredibly valuable to see *how* you are creating it.
+* Why do you believe that the past really happened?
+At first, you might think it's because the belief is *rational*.
+A bit of reasoning shows that this a lie; you believe because it's *convenient*.

+* It is not convenient because it's *true*, but because deep layers of mind are stuck in a loop where you believe it's true because it feels true, and it feels true because you believe it's true.

-* To do so, you will need to "root your mind" and gain access to the layers that give rise to your metaphysics.
+* It is possible to "root your mind" and gain access to the layers that give rise to your beliefs about and experience of reality.
 What you find underneath will surprise you.

-* There are large practical benefits that are easy to communicate.
+* Doing so has large practical benefits that are easy to communicate.

 * There are even larger benefits which can only sound like lunacy until you have at least partially unveiled the metaphysical machinery.